 Findings/conclusions: The empirical study shows that ads frequently describe work environments as culturally diverse.
 Most reviewed advertisements contain references to interactions with partners and customers across national borders.
 However, there is a weak connection between the work situation described in the ads and the skills required to tackle diversity.
 While foreign language and communication skills are frequently listed as requirements in those ads, intercultural competence is seldom a requirement.
 Even if not vocalized, evidence suggests that future graduates will increasingly need intercultural competence.
 Limitations/future research: The study was conducted based on a limited number of recruitment advertisements.
-Future research could include a wider coverage of recruitment advertisements.
 The qualitative research would complement findings on the need for interculturally competent graduates.